 Case in point: if I type in a search for “burgers in Nashville, TN”, ranking by proximity won’t do me much good, as it’s states away.

 Unlike proximity, this one you do have some control over.

 But again, relying on your usual SEO strategy won’t quite cut it.
-Here, the rules of local SEO apply.
+Here, the rules of Google Maps Marketing strategy apply.